Every Open Eye

 Every Open Eye is the second studio album by Scottish synth-pop band Chvrches.
 It was released on 25 September 2015 by Virgin EMI Records and Goodbye Records.
-Self-produced, it is the band's follow-up to their critically acclaimed debut album, The Bones of What You Believe (2013).
+Self-produced by the band, it is the band's follow-up to their critically acclaimed debut album, The Bones of What You Believe (2013).
 The album title comes from a lyric in the song "Clearest Blue".
 The album received positive reviews from music critics and was listed on several year-end best-of lists.

 Recording and production

 Chvrches began work on their second album in January 2015, six weeks after returning from touring to promote their previous album The Bones of What You Believe.
 Like The Bones of What You Believe, recording took place in Alucard Studios, located in a basement flat owned by Cook, refurbished with the advance for the new album.
 The group were able to make enough money from sales of their debut studio album, which entered the top 10 of the UK Albums Chart as well as peaking at number 12 on the US Billboard 200, to afford to record in a better studio for their next album.
 However, according to Iain Cook, the group had "kind of [...] took [Alucard] over" when recording of the first LP ended, despite the fact that they were still renting the place at the time, and decided to stay in the studio to produce Every Open Eye: "we wanted to go right back to where it all started.
 Partly, I guess, superstitiously.
 There’s something in the room that we didn't want to lose, and we’d rather invest the money that we had available into upgrading the gear and patching it all in — just making it exactly the way we wanted it, rather than giving it to some other studio and another producer in LA or wherever.”
 Doherty said that the low rent price of the place gave the members less worry about risking waste of production costs, therefore allowing more freedom for experimentation that he felt was needed in making electronic music.
 The Neumann KH120A monitors that were used in this room were also used for the recording of the Bones album, which they praised as "kind of easy to get along with, but at the same time quite representative of what’s going on".